Democratic Republic of the Congo

 Recommendations for Action

-• DR Congo should detail its plans for sustainable capacity to tackle previously unidentified hazards.
+• DR Congo should further detail its plans for sustainable capacity to tackle previously unidentified hazards.